 - 13% decrease in prices

 - More built-in board software capabilities

 I previously combined SMART and Tequipment since Teq is the New York City reseller of SMARTBoards, but they now offer much more including MakerBot and Ultimaker 3D printers as well as pi-top computers.
 Their service has drastically improved and they offer many special deals and service inside my DIstrict 75 in New York City.
 Their greatest offering though is Teq Online PD which provides the training teachers need to be successful with whatever technology the school uses.
 There is training on Google, Apple, and SMART products as well as basic educational practices.
 Many school tech upgrades have failed because of a lack of planning or ongoing professional development.

 - Free PD sessions (including 20 hours of CTLE)

 - 20% reduced service turnaround

-Promethean has always made great boards has grown massively in the last year.
+Promethean has always made great boards and has grown massively in the recently.
 According to some of my fellow teachers, this has affected their ability to keep service times down and maintain the quality of their complimentary training.
+They have some great trainers but apparently not enough for the demand.
 They seem to be catching back up and improving and Classflow offers online webinars.
 Classflow is great whiteboard software that offers the ability to push content to student devices as well as differentiate content amongst student groups.
 There are far more resources on the site, but not all are free.
-The boards also offer the ability to install ActiveG and some Android apps, but there aren’t many quality educational apps available left.
+The boards also offer the ability to install ActiveConnect G-Series and some Android apps, but there aren’t many quality educational apps available left.